WellthCare

 The Federal Landscape: ACA Employer Mandate

-• Affordability & Minimum Value: The offered coverage must be "affordable" (employee's share of the self-only premium cannot exceed 8.39% of household income in 2024) and provide "minimum value" (cover at least 60% of allowed costs).
+• Affordability & Minimum Value: The offered coverage must be "affordable" (employee's share of the self-only premium can't exceed 8.39% of household income in 2024) and provide "minimum value" (cover at least 60% of allowed costs).

 State and Local Mandates